-The best way to control greenfly may be to feed your ants, says gardening expert Doug Stewart.
+The best way to control and ultimately get rid of greenfly may be to feed your ants, says gardening expert Doug Stewart.

 It sounds an unlikely solution, doesn’t it?

 However the best way to control greenfly and blackfly on fruit trees, could be to make up a sugary solution and feed it to the ants in your garden, according to the latest research.